AndrewCRMartin/findpdbabs/README.md

    ./update.sh
 ```

 This first creates a sequence database based on PDB files.
-It
+It uses
-creates a sequence file in `faadir` for each PDB file not already processed.
+`getpdbseqs.pl` to creates a sequence file in `faadir` for each PDB
+file not already processed.

 It then runs runs the program (`./findpdbabs.pl`) to identify new PDB
 that contain an antibody.